ovs-appctl(8) — Linux manual page

 • vlog/reopen

-Causes the daemon to close its log file, if it is open, and
+Causes the daemon to close its log file, if it is open, and then

-cause a new log file to be used.)
+new log file to be used.)

 This has no effect if the target application was not invoked